input-output-hk/haskell.nix/docs/reference/library.md

  - `tests`
  - `benchmarks`

-# Package-set functions
+# Project functions

+These functions are included in the `project` return values.
-These functions exist within the `hsPkgs` package set.
+They also exist within the `hsPkgs` package set of the project, but in the future they may be remove them from `hsPkgs`.

 ## shellFor